What is SAML?

 Service Provider – The web application that the user wants to access.

-- The service provider determines the identity provider and redirects user request to that provider ie single sign-on service.
+Step 2 – The service provider determines the identity provider and a redirects user request to that provider ie single sign-on service.

-- User browser sends an authentication request to the SSO service.
+Step 3 – In the third step of SAML authentication, user browser sends an authentication request to the SSO service.

-- The service provider processes this response and allows user to log in and informs where user requested resource is.
+Step 6 – The service provider processes this response and allows the user to log in and informs where the user-requested resource is.

-Below are the upgrades to SAML versions over time –
+Upgrades to SAML (security assertion markup language) versions over time –

 - SAML 1.0 was adopted in November 2002